Simran3024/URL-Shortener/README.md

 ✨ Bonus Features Implemented
 JWT-based user login and tracking URLs per user – Each user has their own URL dashboard.

-Paginated URL History for logged-in user – Users can view all their shortened URLs in a paginated format.

 Click-level tracking (IP, timestamps) – The app records IP address and timestamp for every click on shortened URLs.

 Clean UI/UX polish using Tailwind CSS – Minimal and responsive frontend styling.